buttonsrtoys/mvvm_plus/README.md

       }
     }

-## Retrieving View Models from anywhere
+## Retrieving ViewModels from anywhere

 Occasionally you need to access another widget's ViewModel instance (e.g., if it's an ancestor or on another branch of the widget tree).
 This is accomplished by "registering" the ViewModel with the "register" parameter of the ViewModel constructor (similar to how GetIt works):